 A key benefit of Army ROTC is that it provides a great opportunity for young people to develop the skills for success that are applicable to all aspects of life.
 Cadets are first of all students and our primary goal is to support them as they strive to achieve graduation.
 Therefore, not only do we teach military skills, we help them to gain confidence and respect for themselves.
 Additionally, we promote values such as loyalty, duty, respect, service, honor, integrity and courage as personal characteristics.
 Statistics show that this support matters, because students who enroll in ROTC tend to do better in college and graduate at a higher rate than do those who are not enrolled.

-Certainly, we look for bright, talented high school and college students, as well as enlisted members of the armed forces who are interested in becoming Army officers; but, ROTC is open to everyone for participation.
+Certainly, we look for bright, talented high school and college students, as well as enlisted members of the armed forces who are interested in becoming Army officers; but ROTC is open to everyone for participation.
 However, only students who enroll as cadets are eligible to take advantage of all the training and scholarship opportunities.
-Among these opportunities are a number of full 4, 3, and 2-year scholarships that provide for tuition, books, room and board, and a monthly stipend of at least $200.
+Among these opportunities are a number of full 4, 3, and 2-year scholarships that provide for tuition, books, room and board, and a monthly stipend of $420.